CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/09-speech.md

 In this exercise, you will create an AI Speech resource, unless you already have a resource that you can use.

-1. In another browser tab, open [Azure AI Speech Studio](https://speech.microsoft.com/), signing in with your following credentials:
+1. In another browser tab, open [Azure AI Speech Studio](https://speech.microsoft.com/), signing in with the following credentials:

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>